chriskrycho/v4.chriskrycho.com/content/pages/cv.md

 #### Miscellaneous web development and consulting

+*Teaching myself web development.*

 **Beginning in January 2010**, I taught myself web programming, beginning with <abbr>PHP</abbr> and jQuery and the <abbr>LAMP</abbr> stack, having picked up a good working knowledge of <abbr>HTML</abbr> and <abbr>CSS</abbr> for my own blog in college.
 I started by building church websites and blogs for friends in WordPress, and eventually (while working as a subcontracting consultant for [Innova Computing](https://innovacomputing.com)) developing a custom <abbr>CMS</abbr> for the Oklahoma Board of Medical Licensure.

-My goal throughout was not merely to make some extra money—nice though that was—but to actually be able to transition from the world of C and Fortran where I began my career to working full time in web development, especially <abbr>UI</abbr>-focused web development: a goal I eventually achieved through [my work on HolyBible.com](#holybible.com) and my transition [to Olo](#current).
+My goal throughout was not merely to make some extra money—nice though that was—but to actually be able to transition from the world of C and Fortran where I began my career to working full time in web development, especially <abbr>UI</abbr>-focused web development: a goal I eventually achieved through [my work on HolyBible.com](#holybible.com) and my transition [to Olo](#olo-current).

 ## My Projects